hemachaitanya/Complete-Kubernetes/Kubernetes-Notes.md

 - this is container engine
 - this could be docker or any other CRI compatible runtime

-**Pod**: one or more containers running together on one Node
-  - Basic unit of k8s cluster.
-Containers are always in pods.
-  - each pod has unique ip address
-  - IP addresses are associated with pods, not with individual containers
-  - Containers in a pod share `localhost`, and can share volumes (containers in the same pod can communicate via localhost)

 ##  Pod lifecycle or States of a Pod